 A pub crawl around Surry Hills isn’t complete without a little hole in the wall.
 The booze list is extensive and the bartenders knowledgeable but be prepared to fight for a seat.
 Our recommendation is whiskey.

 From the gang that brought you Nutella Milkshakes and waffle fries, Hattrick is offering that keeps on giving.
 This time they’ve upped their game and spike the drinks menu a little.
 Beans, bites and booze; everything you’ve ever wanted in one space.
-They’ve now got a mean looking ‘Acaiman’ cup with all the trimmings, perfect if you’re on a #healthkick.
+Their Snickers Bar is the sweet treat you never knew you needed (and of course it’s MUCH more than just any old chocolate bar).

 A stroll down Chinatown is mandatory after gorging yourself on Yum Cha.
 But next time you walk it off stop by and test the emperors puffs.
 Little golden custard filled pockets, an absolute treasure.
 Come early and be prepared to wait, the line is almost always long (but worth it.)